October 27, 2021

 The nation’s public health leaders offered encouraging trends in the fight against COVID-19, while urging the remaining 60 million unvaccinated Americans to make an appointment to get vaccinated.

 “We know vaccines are the very best line of defense against the virus, so our top priority remains getting shots in arms,” said Jeff Zients, White House COVID-19 response coordinator.

-Here are five takeaways from today’s COVID-19 briefing:
+Here are five takeaways from the today’s COVID-19 Response Team meeting: